 Blueberry plants require soil that is rich in organic matter.
 The best soil to grow blueberries in containers would be a mixture of good potting soil and compost.

 You will also need to ensure that the soil’s acidity is high.
 Blueberries require the soil to have a pH between 4.3 to 5.5 pH.
-You can add sulfur, coffee grounds, or pine needles to help acidify the soil.
+You can add sulphur, coffee grounds, or pine needles to help acidify the soil.

 I like to use these easy acid kits to test my soil to ensure that the acidity is at the right level for plants like blueberries or acid-loving flowers like azaleas.